caraballofelix88/zounds/README.md

 ## What does this thing do?

 It can help you play sounds, and some other stuff!
 It might not be very good at it, though.
+Take a look at the examples for reference.

 - Real-time audio graph and signal synthesis (sort of)
 - MIDI Message parsing (sort of)